rehierl/html-outliner-spec/issue-associations-notes.md

 <!-- ----------------------------------------------------------------------- -->
 <h4 id="type-4-current-section-sc">enter/exit sectioning content</h4>

-When entering a SC element, [step 4.4.3](./outliner-steps.md/#4-4-3) changes the `currentSection` variable to reference the first inner section of the SC element.
+When entering a SC element, the `currentSection` variable will be changed to reference the first inner section of the SC element.

-When exiting a SC element, [step 4.5.3](./outliner-steps.md/#4-5-3) changes the `currentSection` variable to reference the last section in the outline of the `currentOutlineOwner`.
+When exiting a SC element, the `currentSection` variable will be changed to reference the last section in the outline of the `currentOutlineOwner`.
 In that specific case, `currentSection` represents the section to which the top-level inner sections of the SC element being exited will be added.

 NOTE - With regards to the current step, both cases seem to work as intended.

-**TODO** - What is the meaning of `currentSection` after exiting a SC? - Why add the inner top-level sections to that outer section and not to another one?
+**TODO** - What is the meaning of `currentSection` after exiting a SC? - Why add the inner top-level sections to that outer section and not to a different one?

 <!-- ----------------------------------------------------------------------- -->
 <h4 id="type-4-current-section-sr">enter/exit sectioning root</h4>